-- Handling and fitting small horizontal lengths is easier than very long pieces. - Transverse member welds can be made with typical equipment without having to interrupt welding at the horizontal stiffener. - Installing the horizontal stiffener first can lock in local web distortions that become difficult to correct when adding the transverse members.
+- Handling and fitting small horizontal lengths is easier than very long pieces. - Transverse member welds can be made with typical equipment without having to interrupt welding at the horizontal stiffener. - Installing the horizontal stiffener first can lock in local web distortions that

-- Fabricators use transverse members to hold girder geometry, including keeping flanges square, and it is more difficult to correct geometry later. - Longitudinal stiffeners are typically used on webs in their compression areas to prevent lateral buckling, where there is no reason to require a CJP at the longitudinal stiffener connection to a transverse stiffener or connection plate.
+- Fabricators use transverse members to hold girder geometry, including keeping flanges square, and it is more difficult to correct geometry later. - Longitudinal stiffeners are typically used on webs in their compression areas to resist web bend-buckling, where there is no reason to require a CJP at the longitudinal stiffener connection to a transverse stiffener or connection plate.